Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 GROSS: So do you think that your stage persona draws both from, like, the angry and uninhibited side of you and the more inhibited, timid side of you?

 GROSS: If you're just joining us, I'm talking to Bruce Springsteen.
-And he has a new memoir that's quite terrific.
-And it's called "Born To Run."
 Let's take a short break here, then we'll be right back.
 This is FRESH AIR.

 (SOUNDBITE OF BRUCE SPRINGSTEEN SONG, "JUNGLELAND")